fossilet/Slopi/README.md

-This project is to find self-locating numbers in Pi.
+This project's goal is to find self-locating numbers in Pi.

 Self-locating numbers are numbers that the number n is at postion n (after the decimal point) in decimal digits of Pi.